JuliaML/LossFunctions.jl/docs/losses/distance.rst

    The absolute distance loss.
 Special case of the :class:`LPDistLoss` with ``P=1``.
-   It is Lipshitz continuous and convex, but not stricktly convex.
+   It is Lipshitz continuous and convex, but not strictly convex.

 .. math::